Scottish-Tech-Army/Volunteer-app/README.md

 12. Run Expo using `npm start`  This will run some commands and then it show you a QR code in your terminal.

+  > You may get an automatic prompt to install `@expo/ngrok` or another package -- if so, type `y` to install it.
+  > If you get stuck at this stage, you might need to install `@expo/ngrok` manually, globally on your local machine: run `npm install -g @expo/ngrok` then try running `npm start` again.

 13. Connect your phone:
 - **iPhone:** open the camera and scan the QR code, tap on the link and it should open up the app in Expo Go
 - **Android:** open the Expo Go app itself and you can scan the QR code